Shawryfall/Handwritten-Name-Classifier-GUI/README.md

 ### 2. Create a Virtual Environment

-Inside the cloned repository, create a virtual environment using the following command:
+Inside your repository, create a virtual environment using the following command:

 ```bash
 python -m venv venv